gkrinker/VibeParse/log.md

 - Removed all files in test_output/ from git tracking using git rm --cached -r test_output/.
 - Committed and pushed the cleanup to remote.
 - This ensures test output files are ignored in future commits and keeps the repository clean.

+# 17. 2024-06-XX: Frontend UI/UX Improvements and Layout Fixes
+- Set the background of the entire app to white for a cleaner look.
+- Ensured code block and explanation are always visually separated and on correct backgrounds.
+- Removed flex-1 from scrollable area so content only grows with children.
+- Cleaned up code block container spacing and scroll behavior.
+- Added/updated Header component for navigation.
+- Committed and pushed all changes to git.

+1. Hid the UI for the File Types section in the frontend form (IndexPage.tsx) by commenting out the label and checkboxes rendering code.
+Left the related state and logic untouched as requested.

+2. Reduced empty space above the form on the index page by removing 'h-screen' from the container div and adding 'mt-12' for a more compact, top-aligned layout.
+(IndexPage.tsx)